ahmed-ehab-m/AtmoSmart/README.md

-# ai_weather
+# AtmoSmart
-🌦 AI Weather App is a smart application that provides real-time weather updates, including temperature, humidity, UV index, and rain probability, along with a 3-day weather forecast.
+🌦 Atmo Smart App is a smart application that provides real-time weather updates, including temperature, humidity, UV index, and rain probability, along with a 3-day weather forecast.

 🤖 The app integrates AI-powered predictions to help users decide whether it's a good time to go out based on the expected weather conditions, making daily planning easier and more accurate!